jamesplease/backbone.base-router/README.md

 Backbone.BaseRouter does more for you by doing less.
 The following features were removed from the router.

-- A callback, if specified, will no longer ever be executed
+- A callback, if specified, is not executed
-- Related to the above; the `trigger` option no longer exists
+- Related to the above; the `trigger` option to the `navigate` method no longer exists
-- No `route` events are not fired
+- No routing-related events are fired

 The point of removing these features is that it gives you complete control over the Routing mechanism.
 It's simple to add them back in.
 Or you can change them to be exactly how you